jerrympu/Software-engineering-project/README.md

 The Stint Time Calculator is designed to help sim racers to accurately calculate stint durations based on key input parameters.
 This tool is particularly useful in fields where precise time calculations are necessary.

 Development Methodology
-- The development followed the Agile approach, ensuring continuous iterations and improvements.
+- The development followed the Waterfall approach, ensuring the software is in good quality and without bugs.
-- Agile was chosen over Waterfall due to its flexibility, allowing adjustments based on user feedback.

 Target Users & Applications
 - Engineers tracking operational runtimes.